Do we know

 Pixabay Schuetz Media

-Among all the topics that we, as inhabitants of the Western throwaway society, could tie ourselves to, one topic stands out in particular.
+Among all the issues that we, as residents of Western throwaway society, could address, one topic stands out in particular.
 Because we could really just do without it.
-It is also fascinating that we are all of the same opinion on this topic.
+It is also fascinating that we all agree on this issue.
 What topic are we talking about?
-It gets down to the nitty gritty.
+It gets right to the heart of the matter.
 We are focusing on the issue of food waste.

 Do we want to throw food away?

-Have you ever had to face an idle discussion in which someone expressed the opinion: "But a third of our food should really end up in the bin!".
+Have you ever had to face a pointless discussion in which someone expressed the opinion that "a third of our food should really end up in the trash!"?
 Probably not.
-And yet that's exactly what happens [1] .
-A third of the world's food does not end up at its destination, in our stomachs, but is wasted in one way or another.
+And yet that is exactly what happens [1].
+A third of the food produced worldwide does not end up where it is supposed to, in our stomachs, but is wasted in one way or another.

-This is a prime example of a feat that only our human brain is capable of: we don't want to waste food, but we do it anyway.
-On a grand scale.
+This is a prime example of something that only the human brain is capable of: we don't want to waste food, but we do it anyway.
+On a large scale.
 Psychologists call this phenomenon cognitive dissonance.

-Food waste is common across all social classes.
-More or less spoiled candidates are regularly retrieved from pretty much every Austrian fridge - possibly with the greatest regret and horror - and disposed of in the garbage can.
+Food waste is prevalent across all social classes.
+Pretty much every Austrian refrigerator regularly yields more or less spoiled items—perhaps with great regret and genuine horror—which are then disposed of in the trash can.

-There are many reasons for this: our hectic everyday life often obscures our view of perishables or haphazard purchases.
-Or we succumb to the siren-like charm of special offers and bulk packs.
+There are many reasons for this: often, our hectic everyday lives cloud our view of perishable items or impulsive purchases.
+Or we succumb to the siren call of special offers and bulk packs.

-As is so often the case, we need a little nudge to free us from this dilemma between "knowing what we want to do" and "doing something else anyway".
-I hereby invite you to a gentle 'nudge' of memorable images, numbers and comparisons.
+As is so often the case, we need a little nudge to free ourselves from this dilemma between "knowing what we want to do" and "doing something else anyway."
+I hereby invite you to take a gentle "nudge" in the form of memorable images, figures, and comparisons.

-To do this, we will travel briefly to a fictitious country.
-Let's call it "Wasteistan".
-In this country, all those foods are grown that are produced but never eaten.
-Because they are too big, too small, not pretty enough, etc. Or because they spoil on their transportation odyssey halfway around the world.
-Or because they go bad in stores.
-Or - and more than half of all food waste in this country shares this fate [1] - because it ends up in the garbage can in our care.
+To do this, let's take a quick trip to a fictional country.
+Let's call it "Wastefulistan."
+In this country, all the food that is produced but never eaten is grown.
+Because it is too big, too small, not attractive enough, etc. Or because it spoils on its odyssey halfway around the world.
+Or because it goes bad in stores.
+Or—and this fate is shared by over half of the food waste in this country [1]—because it ends up in the trash while in our care.

-This country is almost as big as Russia [2].
-If we wanted to walk through 'Verschwendistan', we would have to take a year to do so.
-But the amount of water consumed annually in 'Verschwendistan' is also beyond our imagination: 250 km³ [2].
-Four times higher than the water consumption of the USA.
+This country is almost as large as Russia [2].
+If we wanted to walk across 'Waste Land', it would take us a year.
+But the amount of water consumed annually in 'Waste Land' is also beyond our imagination: 250 km³ [2].
+That is four times higher than the water consumption of the USA.

-Around 2 billion people could be fed with the food that is produced for free in 'Wasteistan' every year.
-In view of the fact that almost a billion people worldwide still do not have enough to eat, this probably makes us all shake our heads involuntarily.
+The food that is produced for free every year in "Waste Land" could feed around 2 billion people.
+Given that almost a billion people worldwide still do not have enough to eat, this is something that probably makes us all shake our heads in disbelief.

-If we were to succeed in weaving a global food rescue network as tightly as possible, the issue of hunger could finally be banished from the headlines and consigned to the history books.
-Which is the goal the United Nations has set itself by 2030 anyway.
+If we were able to establish a global food rescue network with as few gaps as possible, the issue of hunger could finally be relegated from the headlines to the history books.
+This is, in fact, the goal that the United Nations has set for 2030.
 There is no question that this country should disappear from the map as quickly as possible.

 The negative hit list of waste

-Let's take a brief look back at our everyday reality to see where our contribution could lie.
-After all, around 500,000 tons of food waste could be avoided every year in Austria alone [3].
+Let's take a brief look back at our everyday reality to see where we could contribute.
+After all, in Austria alone, approximately 500,000 tons of food waste could be avoided each year [3].

 What is primarily thrown away?
-Bread and baked goods top the negative hit list of food thrown away, followed by vegetables and fruit.
-Dairy products and eggs take third place.
-They are followed by meat and fish [4].
+Bread and baked goods top the list of discarded foods, followed by vegetables and fruit.
+Dairy products and eggs take third place, followed by meat and fish [4].

-Food waste in retail is in the order of 110,000 tons per year.
-There is room for improvement when it comes to passing on food to social institutions: currently, 6% of food that is no longer saleable is passed on across Austria [3].
+Food waste in the retail sector amounts to around 110,000 tons per year.
+There is room for improvement when it comes to donating food to social institutions: currently, 6% of food that can no longer be sold is donated across Austria [3].

-But there are also severe losses at the beginning of the value chain.
-In Central European fields, one in three carrots is left lying around because it is not aesthetically pleasing.
+But there are also heavy losses at the beginning of the value chain.
+In Central European fields, every third carrot is left behind because it is not aesthetically pleasing enough.
 A Swiss study also shows how incomplete the chain of complete utilization is, with the result that only 34 (!) out of 100 harvested potatoes are eaten.

-And to add one more thing: let's imagine a herd of 230,000 cattle for a moment.
-This gigantic herd is slaughtered for nothing (every year!) in Germany, only to ultimately become food waste.
+And to add to that: let's briefly imagine a herd of 230,000 cattle.
+This gigantic herd is slaughtered (annually!) in Germany for free, only to ultimately become food waste.

 The win-win-win of food rescue

-We cannot be indifferent to food waste, neither ethically, ecologically nor socially.
-Last but not least, it also harms us economically.
-Imagine meeting your neighbor in the yard in front of the garbage cans with his wallet out.
-Stunned, you watch him sink one banknote after another into the residual waste garbage can.
-You would probably try to stop him from this madness.
-Putting €300 in the garbage can just like that.
+We cannot be indifferent to food waste, whether from an ethical, ecological, or social perspective.
+Not least, it also harms us economically.
+Imagine you meet your neighbor in the courtyard in front of the trash cans, wallet in hand.
+Stunned, you watch him drop one bill after another into the trash can.
+You would probably try to stop him from doing something so crazy—throwing €300 into the trash can just like that.

-But in fact, that's exactly what it comes down to.
-Every Austrian household simply throws €300 into the garbage can every year - in the form of food that is bought but not eaten.
+But in reality, that's exactly what it amounts to.
+Every Austrian household throws €300 worth of food in the trash every year – food that is bought but not eaten.

-Conclusion: as a human race, we simply can no longer afford to waste food.
-The good news: much of it is avoidable if we put a mixture of legal, aesthetic and practical adjustments in motion.
+Conclusion: as humanity, we simply cannot afford food waste any longer.
+The good news is that most of it can be avoided if we implement a combination of legal, aesthetic, and practical measures.
 The bad news?
-And that's the really special thing about food rescue: there isn't any.
+And this is what makes food rescue so special: there is none.
 We can probably all agree on that.

-Dr. Sybille Chiari is part of the editorial team of "Nachhaltigkeit.
-Neu denken" and has been working on the topics of sustainability and climate communication for many years - both as a researcher and writer.
-She is part of the Scientists for Future movement and chairwoman of the Bele Co-Housing association (community housing project with organic, regenerative agriculture www.belehof.at).
+Dr. Sybille Chiari is part of the editorial team at "Nachhaltigkeit.
+Neu denken" (Rethinking Sustainability) and has been researching and writing about sustainability and climate communication for many years.
+She is part of the Scientists for Future movement and chairwoman of the Bele Co-Housing association (a community housing project with organic, regenerative agriculture www.belehof.at).

-Source: [1] https://www.muttererde.at/fakten/ [2] https://www.planet-wissen.de/video-wie-saehe-die-welt-ohne-lebensmittel-verschwendung-aus-100.html [3] WWF & MOTHER EARTH: Status report on food waste and losses in Austria [4] Schneider, F. (2012): Secondary study on food waste in Austria, commissioned by the BMLFUW
+Source: [1] https://www.muttererde.at/fakten/ [2] https://www.planet-wissen.de/video-wie-saehe-die-welt-ohne-lebensmittel-verschwendung-aus-100.html [3] WWF & MUTTER ERDE: Status report on food waste and losses in Austria [4] Schneider, F. (2012): Secondary study on food waste in Austria, commissioned by the BMLFUW

 2 comments

-I am 59 years old and grew up in Linz but have lived in a house in the country for a long time.
+I am 59 years old and grew up in Linz, but have been living in a house in the countryside for a long time.
+I was raised to never throw food in the trash.

-And that has proved to be a complete success.......we unsubscribed from the organic waste garbage can years ago and haven't missed it in the slightest.
+And that has proven to be very effective...
+We canceled our organic waste bin years ago and haven't missed it in the slightest.

-All waste from fresh fruit and vegetables ends up in the composter.
+All fresh fruit and vegetable waste ends up in the compost bin.

-Bones are only allowed in the residual waste anyway.
+Bones can only be disposed of in the residual waste anyway.

-Lemons are squeezed and the lemon juice in the ice cube mold and the zest are frozen separately.
+Lemons are grated and squeezed, and the lemon juice is frozen in an ice cube tray and the zest is frozen separately.

-Parmesan cheese cut into cubes is also great........and also quickly ready for use ....
+Parmesan cheese cut into cubes also works great... and is also quickly ready to use...

 Write a comment